alanchrissantony/Amazon/README.md

 ## Introduction

-A virtual ecommerce website using React, Node js, Express js, and Mongoose.
+A virtual ecommerce web application using React, Node js, Express js, and Mongoose.

 NOTE: Please read the RUN section before opening an issue.